 Neal Kielar, owner of the MidModMen shop, notes that many of his customers are younger adults in their 20s to 40s who appreciate the clean style and simplicity of lines of mid-century furnishings.
 "They’re used to modernity," he explains, "and they like that these are authentic, from another time when 'modern' was a new thing."
 But Kielar also sees a lot of nostalgic empty-nesters redoing their home decor and drawing on the look they grew up with.

 MidModMen, on University near Raymond in St. Paul, is one of a cluster of retro shops in this area, making it a great destination for shoppers on the prowl.
 Just around the corner on Raymond is Succotash, and farther east on University is Classic Retro at Pete’s.
-West on University in Minneapolis, Spinario Design is tucked onto the second floor of the Art & Architecture Building, shared by several antique shops and the Cupcake restaurant.
+Also in St. Paul on Snelling Avenue near Selby is Up Six Vintage.

 Most of these shops offer an array of furniture and other items, from cocktail shakers to couches.
 Typically, you’ll find upholstered furniture, dining sets, side tables, desks and hutches, along with an eclectic mix of lamps, ceramics, glassware and dishes.
 Spinario is the largest of the shops in this area, with a large collection of furniture and art.
 (Be persistent in tracking down the shop; signage in the building is minimal.)